Ioannis Metaxas: Internal policies

 Members of the Greek National Organisation of Youth (EON) salute Ioannis Metaxas.

 Patterning his regime on other authoritarian European governments of the day, Metaxas banned political parties (including his own), prohibited strikes and introduced widespread censorship of the media.
 National unity was to be achieved by the abolition of the previous political parliamentary system, which was seen as having left the country in chaos (see National Schism).
 Metaxas disliked the old parties of the political landscape, including traditional conservatives.

 Along with anti-parliamentarism, anti-communism formed the second major political agenda of the 4th of August regime.
 Minister of Security Konstantinos Maniadakis quickly infiltrated and practically dissolved the Communist Party of Greece by seizing its archives and arresting Communist leader Nikos Zachariadis.
 Metaxas himself became Minister of Education in 1938 and had all school texts re-written to fit the regime's ideology.

 Suppressing Communism was followed by a campaign against "anti-Greek" literature viewed as dangerous to the national interest.
-Book burnings targeted authors such as Goethe, Shaw and Freud, and several Greek writers.
+Book burnings targeted authors such as Johann Wolfgang von Goethe, George Bernard Shaw and Sigmund Freud, and several Greek writers.
 Arthur Koestler, who visited Athens in 1938, noted that even Plato's "Republic" was on Metaxas's list of prohibited books – which in Koestler's view made the Metaxas dictatorship "stupid as well as vicious".
 At that time Koestler met secretly with members of the underground opposition, hearing from them "horrifying stories of police brutality, especially the case of unspeakable torture inflicted on a young girl who was communist".

 Wanting to build a corporatist state and secure popular support, Metaxas adopted or adapted many of the modernizing institutions being introduced elsewhere around the world: a National Labor Service, the eight-hour workday, mandatory improvements to working conditions, and the Social Insurance Institute (Ίδρυμα Κοινωνικών Ασφαλίσεων, IKA), still the biggest social security institution in Greece.

 In terms of symbolism, the Roman salute and the Minoan double-axe, the labrys, were introduced.
 Unlike Mussolini, however, Metaxas lacked the support provided by a mass political party; indeed, he deliberately positioned himself as being above politics.
 The regime's only mass organization was the National Organisation of Youth (EON), whose literature and magazines were promoted in schools.
 Throughout his rule, Metaxas's power rested primarily upon the army and the support of King George II.